hashicorp/vault-client-dotnet/README.md

 ## Installation

 The Nuget packages are hosted in an internal Nuget feed that can be found in [Artifactory][artifactory].
+You can use the Dotnet CLI or Nuget CLI to retrieve the package.

-You can add this Nuget feed as a source with your Nuget with the following command
+You first need to add the private Nuget feed as a source in either CLI:

 ```shell-session
 nuget sources add \